vrk-kpa/opendata/README.md

 ===================================================

 Provides a new field on the organization edit form to select a parent organization.
-This new hierarchical arrangement of organizations is display using templates in this extension, instead of the usual list.
+This new hierarchical arrangement of organizations is displayed using templates in this extension, instead of the usual list.
 An organization page also displays the section of the tree that it is part of, under the 'About' tab.